hpcleuven/VscDocumentation/source/access/generating_keys_with_mobaxterm.rst

       :align: center
       :alt: mobaxterm main

-5. When the process is over you will see a result as shown below.
+5. When the process is over you will see its result as shown below.
 Enter a comment in the **Key comment** field and a strong passphrase.

    .. _mobaxterm-sshkey-passphrase: